 Being a new mom has enough challenges.
 From adjusting to life with a baby, to career standstills, to the strain it can place on your spousal relationships – it’s easy to feel defeated and alone.
-Having someone that you can relate to on the ups and downs of parenthood, at the exact moment that you are going through it, is seriously a game-changer.
-Finding these relationships can be challenging.
+Having someone that you can relate to with the ups and downs of parenthood, at the exact moment that you are going through it, is seriously a game-changer.
+Finding these relationships can be challenging, though.

 It’s called mom dating, and it is an actual thing.